trumans/treehouse-rsvp-list/README.md

 # treehouse-rsvp-list

+PRIMARY FEATURES

-Guest card has:
+Each guest card has:
-- Name field that toggles between display and edit.
+- Name
-- Button that toggles between edit and save name.
+- Checkbox named Confirmed
+- Edit name button.
 - Delete card button.

 Add guest card

 Filter page to display unconfirmed/unchecked cards.

+CODE EXAMPLES

+Assign functions to object values, and calling functions using object key.

+Toggling a text display field between an edit field and back, and dual purpose button for edit and save.